derrickmaples/active-directory/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Setup Domain Controller in Azure
 - Create a Resourse Group, Virtual Network and Subnet
 - Create a Domain Controller Virtual Machine
 - Create a Client Virtual Machine (Make sure to assign to the same region as the Domain Controller)
 - Set NIC private IP Address of the Domain Controller to Static
 - Set DNS Server of the Client to the private IP Address of the Domain Controller
-- Step 4
+- Ping the IP Address of the Domain Controller from the Virtual Machine of the CLient
+- Verify the DNS server

 <h2>Deployment and Configuration Steps</h2>